Christopher-Tan/CyberFinalProject/Presentation.md

 }

 ```
 If you run this code in terminal, you get 'File: '.
 And if you put in ' .. ' you can get the last saved in the pervious directory.
-However, if you put in 'o       sud', the code will loop and run sudo which is obviously not the intent of the code.
+However, if you put in 'o [6 spaces] sud', the code will loop and run sudo which is obviously not the intent of the code.